apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Starting with EL8, we must use the Network Manager to configure all network interfaces (instead of using the network-scripts we have used for so many years).

-We will start by creating the bridge that Cloudstack will use for networking To avoid remote (ssh) disconnections, you should be logging to the server locally, via console/physical screen (or save the commands below as a script and then run it via remote ssh session)
+We will start by creating the bridge that Cloudstack will use for networking.
+To avoid remote (ssh) disconnections, you should be logging to the server locally, via console/physical screen (or save the commands below as a script and then run it via remote ssh session)